jcjohnson/neural-style/README.md

  th neural_style.lua -style_image `./list_images.sh <style_image_dir>` -content_<content_image>  -gan -content_weight 2 -style_weight 50000 -image_size 256 -backend cudnn -num_iterations 10000 -d_learning_rate 0.000001`
  ```

- `-gan`command specifies using Discriminator to calculate style loss. `d_learning_rate` is the learning rate for the Discriminator. `list_images.sh` helps to list all images in one directory, all files in that directory should not contain space and  `style_image_dir`should not contain`~`.
+ `-gan`command specifies using Discriminators to calculate style losses. `d_learning_rate` is the learning rate for  Discriminators. `list_images.sh` helps to list all images in one directory, all files in that directory should not contain space and  `style_image_dir`should not contain`~`.
 You need to play with parameters for different style and size.
 #### example
 Transfer fj.jpg to vangogh style
 1. Download vangogh's painting   `bash ./datasets/download_dataset.sh vangogh2photo`